LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Sends current changed config values to a specified client.
+Sends all changed config values to a client.
+If no client is specified the values are broadcast to everyone.

 **Parameters:**